mstr-brightside/wolka-suggests-study/README.md

 1. [OneMonth](https://onemonth.com/) - originally started as a "Programming for Non-Programmers" platform with a main focus on Learning to Code in one month.
 Now offers varierty of courses for Computer Programming, Coding, Business, Crypto and others: HTML & CSS, Python, SQL, JavaScript, WordPress, Bitcoin & Ethereum, Ruby, Project Management, Blockchain, Product Management, Content Marketing, Responsive Design, jQuery, Storytelling for Business, etc. Price is not high, yearly subscription and "unlimited access to every One Month course".

-1. [Dash](https://dash.generalassemb.ly/) - Dash is a fun and free online course that teaches you the basics of web development
+1. [Dash](https://dash.generalassemb.ly/) - Dash is a fun and free online course that teaches you the basics of web development.

 1. [LearnDash](https://www.learndash.com/) - Programming & Design, Business & Marketing, Humanities & Social Sciences, Math & Physical Science, Life Sciences & Health, Personal Development, Lifestyle.
-Wouldn't tell tell the pricing is interesting
+Wouldn't tell tell the pricing is interesting.

 ## RU